-Morris and Willis, Editors. new series of this widely circulated family A newspaper, will be commenced on the fifth day of January next printed on fine paper and new type.
-With the January number will begin the publication of a series of beautiful original works of face and fiction, written expressly for the Home Journal, by the best authors of America.- The first of these is from the facile pen of a wellknown and highly gifted author, and is a powerful ly written, startling, mysteriou , and deeply interesting history of courtship and married life.
-This charrain story will be succeeded by others of a similar de cription, several of which are already in prepar ation.
-All the former peculiar features of the pa per, which have given it a wide-world reputation, will be continued, while the several new ones will add infinite variety to its already diversified pages Among them are a number of fresh, spicy, amusing, original sketches, which smack and relish of the wit, humor, raciness brilliancy, and sparkle of the times.
-As heretofore, no labor or expense will be spared to maintain the high reputation of the Home Journal, which is everywhere, both at home and abroad, acknowledged to be the most refined and elegant repertory of literature and the arts on this side of the sen, and the best and cheapest family newspaper in the world.
-As no more copies o the new series will be printed than are ordered these who desire to begin with the commencement of the volume will be able to do so by forwarding their suber-iptions without delay.
-TERMS.---For one copy, \$2. for three copies, \$5

--or one copy for three years, \$5; for a club o seven copies, \$10; for a club of fifteen copies \$20; and at that rate for a larger club-always in advance.
-Address MORBIS AND WILLIS,

-Editors and Proprietors 107 Fulton St., N. Y.
+Morris and Willis, Editors. new series of this widely circulated family newspaper, will be commenced on the fifth ay of Januar next-printed on fine paper and new type.
+With the January number will begin the publication of a series of beautiful original vorks of fact and fiction written expressly for the Home Journal, by the best authors of America .-The first of these is from the facile pen of a wellknown and highly gifted author and is a powerfully written, startling, mysteriou, and deeply interesting history of courtship and married life.
+This charmin story will be succeeded by others of a similar de ecription, several of which are already in preparation.
+All the former peculiar features of the pa per, which have given it a wide-world reputation will be continued, while the several new ones will add infinite variety to its already diversified pages Among them are a number of fresh, spicy, amus-ing, original sketches, which smack and relish of the wit, humor, raciness brilliancy, and sparkle of the times.
+As heretofore, no labor or expense will he spared to maintain the high reputation of the Home Journal, which is everywhere, both at home and abroad, acknowledged to be the most refined and elegant repertory of literature and the arts on this side of the sea, and the best and cheapest family newspaper in the world.
+As no more copies of the new series will be printed than are ordered those who desire to begin with the commencement of the volume will be able to do so by forwarding TERMS.-For one copy, \$2, for three copies, \$5 or one copy for three years, \$5; for a club of of seven copies, \$10; for a club of fifteen copies. \$20; and at that rate for a largenching always in advance.
+Address Mouris and Willis Editors and Proprietors 107 Fullon St., N. Y.

+THE SATURDAY MORTING POST.

-THE SATURDAY MORNING POST, The best Family Newspaper in WESTERN PENN-SYLVANIA, and the only Democratic Union Shee n Pittsburgh.
+The best Eathily Newspaper in WESTERN, PENN SYLVANIA, and the only Democratic Union Sheet in Pittsburgh.
 ESTABLISHED IN 1804.

-It contains all the current news of the day, relia ble Monetary, arket, and Commercial reports, and a choice selection of Tales, Poetry, Literary and Scientific Articles, Valuable Statistical information.
+It contains all the current news of the day, reliable Monetary, arket, and Commercial reports, and a choice selection of Tales, Poetry, Literary and Scientific Articles, Valuable Statistical information.
 Agricultural News. &c.